nielsbaloe/vertxui/README.md

 vertx-ui
 ===

-A VertX optimised UI by runtime java to javascript translation.
+A Vert.X optimised UI package containing runtime Java to Javascript translation (by TeaVM.org), and a small fluid HTML toolkit.
 Ideal as microservice when serving just a piece of your browser screen.
+Use the Java ánd the JavaScript ecosystems for your product.

 The runtime translation means that you don't need any Maven/IDE tools during development.
 You don't even need file access at runtime.
-Using java instead of javascript means strong-typing, direct binding with entity classes, and having access to the java Ã¡nd the javascript ecosystems.
+Using java instead of javascript means strong-typing, direct binding with entity classes, and convenient tooling.

-To debug, set the VertxUI debug parameter to true, save your .java file in your IDE (for auto-compilation) and VertxUI will translate the classfiles to javascript when you refresh the browser.
+To debug, set the VertxUI debug parameter to true, press CTRL+S  in your IDE (to triggerauto-compilation) and VertxUI will translate the classfiles to javascript when you refresh the browser.

-Right now the hello world TeaVM works, without Vert.X eventbus or service-proxy (http://vertx.io/docs/vertx-service-proxy/java ) in the client yet.

-A future example would be:
+An almost-there example:

-    public class GUI extends VertxUI {
+    public class Client extends VertxUI {

 	// Model (inline as demonstration)
 	public class Model {